Presenting Java Elements in a JFace Viewer

 For the same reasons enumerated for label decorators the StandardJavaElementContentProvider doesn't listen to model changes.
 If the viewer needs to update its presentation according to Java model changes, then the client should add a corresponding listener to JavaCore.
 If the change described by the delta invalidates the structure of the elements presented in the viewer then the client should update the viewer using the standard JFace API (see refresh methods on StructuredViewer, and the add and remove methods on TableViewer and AbstractTreeViewer).

-Sorting the viewer
+Sorting the Viewer

 JavaElementSorter can be plugged into a JFace viewer to sort Java elements according to the Java UI sorting style.